-Except as otherwise provided, a person who willfully violated the act would be guilty of a misdemeanor punishable by imprisonment for up to six months or a fine of up to \$1,000, or both, for doing any of the following:
+Except as otherwise provided, a person who willfully violates the act is guilty of a misdemeanor punishable by imprisonment for up to six months or a fine of up to \$1,000, or both, for doing any of the following:

 - Cheating at an event. - Using millionaire party proceeds for something other than the lawful purpose of the qualified organization. - Knowingly making a wager if the person is under 18 years old or permitting such a person to make a wager. - Using chips not authorized for use at a millionaire party. - Willfully failing to appear before or provide an item to the executive director at the time and place specified in a subpoena. - Willfully refusing, without just cause, to testify or provide items in an answer to a subpoena or subpoena duces tecum issued by the executive director. - For a location owner or lessor and certain other individuals, making or receiving a payment from any person, other than for the preapproved payment of rent, for any aspect of a millionaire party.
-(This would not apply to the sale of food or drink.)

-Conducting without a license, or permitting a person who is not licensed under the act to conduct, activities requiring a license under the act.
+(This would not apply to the sale of food or drink.) - Conducting without a license, or permitting a person who is not licensed under the act to conduct, activities requiring a license under the act.

-A person who did either of the following would be guilty of a felony punishable by imprisonment for up to two years or a fine of up to \$2,500, or both:
+A person who does either of the following is guilty of a misdemeanor punishable by imprisonment for up to one year or a fine of up to \$2,500, or both:

-- Knowingly made a false statement on an application for a license under the act. - Knowingly made false statements, orally or in writing, to the executive director or his or her authorized representatives.
+- Knowingly makes a false statement on an application for a license under the act. - Knowingly makes false statements, orally or in writing, to the executive director or his or her authorized representatives.

-A person convicted of any of these offenses would be ineligible to receive or maintain a license under the act.
-The person could be liable for a fine up to the amount of any payments made or received in violation of the act and could be charged with, convicted of, or punished for any other violation of the law.
+A person convicted of any of these offenses is ineligible to receive or maintain a license under the act.
+The person may be liable for a fine up to the amount of any payments made or received in violation of the act and may be charged with, convicted of, or punished for any other violation of the law.

-Finally, the executive director could impose a civil penalty of up to \$2,500 for each violation of the act and could issue a cease and desist order or obtain injunctive relief.
+Finally, the executive director may impose a civil penalty of up to \$2,500 for each violation of the act and may issue a cease and desist order or obtain injunctive relief.